 - Noodles- You can eat Salmon with cooked noodles as well.
 Just cook the noodle separately and omit the curry powder from this recipe.

-Make this curry under 15 minutes
+Make this curry in under 15 minutes

 You can also make this recipe in under 15 minutes if you have the baked salmon ready and the curry paste ready in the refrigerator.
 When we have leftover salmon and rice, the curry is the easiest healthy meal to whip up.